gradle/gradle/design-docs/tooling-api-improvements.md

 	* single test method of JVM test class
 	* multiple test methods of JVM test class
 * test will not execute if test task is up-to-date
+* class included in multiple test tasks are executed multiple times (for each test task)
+* tooling api operation fails with meaningful error message when no matching tests can be found.
 * build should not fail if filter matches a single test task

 ### Open Issues

 * With the current implementation all tasks of type `org.gradle.api.tasks.testing.Test` are executed with the pattern provided, even if those tasks have no matching tests declared.
+* We need to improve how we deal with custom test runners, where there isn't a one-to-one mapping between test method and test execution.
+This is broken in the test progress reporting stuff.

+## Story: Allow specification of tests from candidate invocations of a given test

+A test class or method can run more than once.
+For example, the test class might be included by several different `Test` tasks, or it might be a method on a superclass with several different subclasses, or it might have a test runner that defines several invocations for the test.
+It would be nice to present users with this set of invocations and allow selection of one, some or all of them.

+TBD

 ## Story: Allow specification of tests to run via package, patterns, TestDiscriptor inclusion/exclusion